 - 1/2 cup (120 milliliters) maple syrup - I do not recommend honey2

 - 1/8 teaspoon salt if your peanut/almond butter is unsalted

 - 1 1/2 teaspoons vanilla extract

-- 1 1/2 cups (138 grams) rolled oats (use gluten-free, if necessary)
+- 1 1/2 cups (138 grams) rolled oats (make sure to use gluten-free oats)

 - about 1/4 cup (43 grams) mini chocolate chips (use dairy-free / vegan chocolate chips, if necessary)

 - In a medium pot, melt the coconut oil over low heat.